kevsmith/test_flows/docs/README.md

 ### send_event()

-Flows can emit custom events via `send_event()`.
+Flows can emit custom events during a run via `send_event()`.
 Event names can contain only lowercase alphanumeric characters and '-'.

 ```python
 from metaflow import FlowSpec, step, trigger_on